IBM-Cloud/docs-services/README.md

  * Troubleshooting (troubleshooting.md)
   * child topics

+# Sample Applications
+We recommend that all 3rd party services provide sample apps for customers to use.
+**Note**: At a minimum please provide your sample apps in Node and Java.
+Include links in your documentation that point to these sample apps.

 # Authoring Bluemix content in Markdown
 Markdown is a lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML.